 How to rewrite logarithms?

 As we've mentioned in the first section, logarithms are the inverse operation to exponents.
 Therefore, it should come as no surprise that the properties of the two are quite connected: in particular to multiplying and dividing exponents.

 Let us begin by mentioning one log property that our condense logarithms calculator doesn't use - the change of base formula.
 It allows us to switch from one log basis to another, but at a price - we get a quotient of two expressions from a single one.
-If you'd like to see the specifics, make sure to check out Omni's dedicated change of base calculator.
+If you'd like to see the specifics, make sure to check out Omni Calculator's change of base formula calculator.

 We will, however, use here three other formulas.
 We often use them for expanding logarithms, but there's no harm in working them the other way round: for condensing logs instead.
 Still, let us see them in their original form.

 - The logarithm of a product is a sum of logarithms.

 - The logarithm of a quotient is a difference of logarithms.

 - The logarithm of an exponent is a multiple of a logarithm.